-A key responsibility of this position is to provide administrative support to different teams across MHAIDS, to achieve the goals and objectives of their operational area.
+A key responsibility of this position is to provide administrative support to the Team Leader, Clinical Nurse Coordinator, and team members, to achieve the goals and objectives of their operational area.
 This support will enable the delivery of administrative services that will assist team members to provide a safe, quality service that is in line with best practice and service specifications.

-The Casual Administrator is responsible for the effective and efficient provision of all administrative services to a high quality.
-The Casual Administrator ensures administrative support is provided to all health professionals in their operational area and information required by other MHAID services is timely and accurate.
+The Administrator is responsible for the effective and efficient provision of all administrative services to a high quality.
+The Administrator ensures administrative support is provided to all health professionals in their operational area and information required by other MHAID services is timely and accurate.